zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

 ### Result

-We will output all `AuditEntry` values.
+We outputted all `AuditEntry` values.
 The only information that appears is about the `CustomerID` and `Name` property.